 QR codes are a similar commodity that have their uses, but they are uses that are becoming increasingly niche.
 With the prevalence of mobile devices being used for web browsing and with all good websites being made mobile responsive, QR codes on your website are nonsensical.
 You are providing a code for somebody to scan to be taken to a mobile responsive version of your website/webpage/web content.
 This may however have limited use for content such as to take browsers to the App/Play store to download your app for example – but a simple link can achieve this.

 Social or sabotage? – put social media icons and press releases firmly in their place

-Yes it makes sense to have social media icons related to your business on your website pages, but it does not make sense to have these emblazoned prominently or in the header of your website.
-Your website should help to drive you sales – not help to drive browsers towards multiple social media accounts.
-Keep these icons (also known as exit signs from your website) in a less prominent location such as within your footer or within the body of your webpages.
+Yes, it makes sense to have social media icons related to your business on your website pages, but it does not make sense to have these emblazoned prominently or in the header of your website.
+Your website should help to drive your sales – not help to drive browsers towards multiple social media accounts.
+Keep these icons (also known as exit signs from your website) in a less prominent location such as within your footer or within the body of your web pages.

 Save yourself from sabotaging your own website and talk to the experts at Ireland Website Design when it comes to getting a fully optimised and responsive website for your business.
 Our team of experts work with you to create a design that you are ultimately happy with and a design that will drive sales and not drive potential customers away.